nextlevelshit/web-coding-classes/WCC-Glossary/README.md

 ### TypeScript (TS)

-TypeScript is a superset of JavaScript that is compiled into plain JavaScript that can be interpreted by any browser.
+TypeScript is a superset of [JavaScript](#javascript) that is compiled into plain JavaScript that can be interpreted by any browser.
-TypeScript its self cannot be interpreted by browsers, so it is a kind of dialect of JavsScript.
+TypeScript its self cannot be interpreted by browsers, so it is a kind of dialect of JavaScript.
 A typical new feature is to *type-set* variables:

 ```ts